-2016 was a landmark year for RUSS: after a long members-led campaign in 2015 and a successfully public procurement process, we signed a Development Agreement with Lewisham Council in April 2016 for a ‘community-led, affordable, self-build housing development’ in a derelict former school and industrial site at Church Grove in Ladywell, South East London.
+But the Church Grove story starts a few years earlier when, after a campaign led by RUSS members, we successfully completed a public procurement process and signed a Development Agreement with Lewisham Council for a ‘community-led, affordable, self-build housing development’ on a former derelict school and industrial site at Church Grove.

-The project will provide 33 new sustainable, customised, high quality homes that are permanently affordable and partly self-built in order to reduce construction costs.
-It will also design in opportunities for training in construction for self-builders as well as apprentices and volunteers from the wider community.
+The project will provide 36 new sustainable, customised, high quality homes that are permanently affordable and partly self-built in order to reduce construction costs.
+It will also provide opportunities for training in construction for self-builders as well as apprentices and volunteers from the wider community.
 The project will contain a range of houses and flats of different tenures, sizes and levels of self-build in order to create a truly mixed community made up of people from diverse backgrounds in the local area.

 You can find out more about our plans for the development at page 20-25 of RUSS’s vision – An innovative approach to Community-Led Housing.

-A ballot to select a Resident Group of self-builders for the Church Grove Project took place at Lewisham Town Hall on 18th March 2016.
-All residents have been financially vetted to ensure they can afford their homes.
+A ballot to select the residents for the Church Grove project took place at Lewisham Town Hall in March 2016, and all of them have been financially vetted to ensure they can afford their homes.
 There are a small number of homes available for sale and for rent, across the tenure mix.

-One of RUSS’s principles is that residents should have input into the major decisions that will frame their living environment.
-They have been involved in the design process through a series of Co-design sessions from May 2016 to March 2017 led by the architects Architype and Strategic Advisors and Self-Build Facilitators Jon Broome Architects
+One of RUSS’s principles is that residents should input into the major decisions that will frame their living environment.
+So they have been involved in a series of co-design sessions in 2016 and 2017 with our architects and our self-build facilitator, Jon Broome.

-For more information on how to join the waiting list, please click here
+For more information on how to apply for a home at Church Grove, please click here